chalkers/extremely_remote_controlled_car/README.md

 Extremely Remote Controlled Car
 ===============================

 This is the Node.js component to control an Arduino via serial port via a web interface.

-Desktop, Wii U Gamepad and iDevice support.
+Desktop (Mouse & Keyboard), Wii U Gamepad and iDevice support.

 To see the Arduino component to this project visit https://github.com/chalkers/serial_port_controlled_car